GonzaloHirsch/sds-4-solar-system/README.md

 ```

 The -V parameter is the orbital velocity of the station, -v parameter is the orbital velocity of the ship and -o is the orbital distance of the station.
+Beware that if your ship will not initiate flight at t = 0, the -v must be 0 km/s.

 Units are in km and km/s.